LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Download your OFX file from your bank

-Save the file to a known location on your computer.
-Note the exact file path for the next step.
+Save the file to a known location.
+Note the exact file path.

-Open Excel and navigate to Data → Get Data → From File → From XML
+Open Excel: Data > Get Data > From File > From XML

-Power Query will attempt to parse the XML structure.
+Power Query will parse the XML structure.
 Select your OFX file when prompted.

 Configure the Power Query transformation